 As the number of birds is further increased a point is reached when production losses from higher mortality and lower per bird production are so great that the increased total house population cannot compensate for them.
 There is a point before this where modern society will not accept the conditions that are considered inferior caused by increasing the number of birds.
 The successful manager will take all of these factors into consideration and house the maximum number of birds without reaching a population density that has poor consequences.
 Therefore it is important for managers to be aware of regulations regarding stocking densities and cage size.

 When young chickens are given a lot of attention and are handled gently but frequently, they respond by better growth, resistance to disease and usually react less to stress and are less fearful.
 Those flocks where this approach to management is used and continued throughout the birds’ life will have a significantly lower reaction to day-to-day management problem situations.
 Making time to spend with the stock will result in better production efficiency and well being of the birds.

 While poultry are known for their adaptability, they do possess innate behaviour needs that, if they are not given an opportunity to carry out may lead to non-adaptive or displacement behaviour.
 These activities are seemingly irrelevant activities that appear when the birds have been thwarted in some aspect of their behaviour.
 Examples of this behaviour include escape behaviour, preening, redirected pecking and various other types of movement.
 The situations that lead to these types of activity are believed to produce a level of frustration in the birds.
 This in turn may develop to where production efficiency is adversely affected.

-Poultry welfare and productivity can be improved by environmental enrichment which also decreases harmful behaviours, especially fear or feather pecking.
-Chickens which are kept in both industrial poultry facilities and facilities for research... read more
+Environmental enrichment Poultry welfare and productivity can be improved by environmental enrichment which also decreases harmful behaviours, especially fear or feather pecking.
+Chickens which are kept in both industrial poultry facilities and facilities... read more